Raydineri/Raydineri/README.md

 - 💼 Looking for new opportunities to contribute to impactful projects and further enhance my expertise
 - 💬 Ask me about **Spring Boot, Angular, Keycloak, Docker, Laravel, Swagger**
 - 📫 How to reach me: **rayen.benothman07@gmail.com**
-- 📄 Know more about my work: [LinkedIn](https://www.linkedin.com/in/benothman-rayen/)
+- 📄 Know more about me: [LinkedIn](https://www.linkedin.com/in/benothman-rayen/)
 - ⚡ Fun fact: **I turn coffee ☕ into code and complex problems into elegant digital solutions 🚀**

 ---